 This is how all the threads of my life and career weave together:

-My professional and volunteer life is comprised of administrative leadership, direct service, and community building in non-profits that provide programs for a variety of marginalized populations, including teen mothers, at risk youth, the aging, people who are poor and isolated or houseless, children with special needs, and the LGBTIQ community.
+My professional and volunteer life is comprised of administrative leadership, direct service, and community building in non-profits that provide programs for a variety of marginalized populations, including teen mothers, at risk youth, the aging, children with disabilities and special needs, the LGBTQIA community, and people who are isolated and/or houseless due to addiction, poverty, and/or mental and physical disabilities.

 I committed to this work for the past 20 years because I am committed to social justice and seek liberation, justice, and inclusion for all.

-And more and more, we’re doing this work in groups, online.
+More and more, I’m noticing we’re doing this work in groups online.

 We’re assembling around our commitments and doing our own personal growth work in Facebook groups, in membership communities, and on Mighty Networks.

-And often group leaders feel under-resourced and overwhelmed because of the time and emotional labour and skill it takes to steward these transformative online spaces.
+And often group leaders feel under-resourced and overwhelmed because of the time, emotional labour and skill it takes to steward these transformative online spaces.

-This is my Community Stewardship Work with you.
+This is my Community Stewardship Consultating with you.

 I am also writing a book on belonging.
 As part of that book, I’m undertaking a research project interviewing people about their experiences of belonging, or lack thereof, and how it impacts our quality of life.

 - The Impropriety Society – Producer, Hostess, and Staff Trainer for an all volunteer organization producing sex positive events.
-Leader of the Vibes crew, whose responsibility it was to welcome and include.
+Leader of the Vibes crew, whose responsibility it was to welcome, include, and address challenges in a hospitable way.

 - Humboldt Pride – Co-Chair, Board of Directors and Event Producer for local organization that created the county’s annual Pride event and other activities.